RussianBruteForce/iq-notifier/README.md

 ### All fields are optional
 Unused parts of notifications will not shown.

+### Mouse control
+Right click to close all notifications, middle for all visible.

 ### Multiple actions
 Buttons row at the bottom. :)